stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 ```

 So, we solved the problem of tagging each element with its
-index once and for all for all container types.
+index once and for all for all traversable container types.

 ### The State Monad